BitcoinDesign/Guide/guide/glossary/node.md

 ## Block data management

-The relatioinship between nodes and wallet is one factor, another factor is how nodes request, store and verify block data.
+Based on use case and context, some nodes are very thorough and store and verify the complete block chain, while others are optimized for efficiency and may accept slight security and privacy tradeoffs.

 #### Full nodes